 Then there were other things that people said to stop me from quitting, like there was an impending economic recession, my relatively young age to be in the field of personal development (people kept saying that I was too young and didn’t have enough experience), the perceived instability and uncertainty of my desired path (since I was starting my own business and practice, and had no experience doing so before), and I would have no income (I would be earning nothing until my business succeeded), etc.

 While all these were valid points, ultimately it was a matter of living in line with my life vision.
 I was very clear about what I wanted to achieve in my life one, three, five years from then — to make a real difference in others’ lives, by helping them grow and live their best lives.
 I was very clear about my life purpose — to grow and help others grow.
 I was very clear that this is what I wanted to do for the rest of my life.
-I already knew that even before I joined P&G, as I detailed in Two Important Things that Led Me to Discover My Real Purpose and Living in Alignment with Your Purpose (parts 4 and 7 of the Discover Your Life Purpose series).
+I already knew that even before I joined P&G, as I detailed in Two Important Things that Led Me to Discover My Life Purpose and Living in Alignment with Your Purpose (parts 4 and 7 of the Discover Your Life Purpose series).

 Because I was so clear on my vision, other things didn’t matter.
 Others’ attempts to discourage or sway me from my path didn’t work.
 I would simply focus on my vision, formulate my plans, and take action consistently.